RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: Validation of the RASCBEC method

-To demonstrate its advantage for large systems, we then apply both the RASCBEC method and conventional method to a large magnetic molecule containing 448 atoms, a recently developed and easily sublimable SCO material, $[Fe(tBu_2qsal)_2]$ \cite{doi:10.1021/jacs.1c04598}.
-The computed Raman spectra of this molecule's low spin state are shown in Figure~\ref{fig:fer}.
-Red and green lines are the Raman spectra calculated using RASCBEC.
-To produce the red curve we use PBE+$U$ to calculate BEC, as for the green curve we use hybrid functional.
-For both ways we applied the electric field $E = 0.05 \eVAA $.
-The intensities of these two spectra are normalized with the same normalization factor to compare with a Raman spectra calculated using the conventional method \cite{doi:10.1021/jacs.1c04598}.
-One can see that in Figure~\ref{fig:fer} all three curves share the same peak features, in terms of the phonon frequency corresponding to each peak and the relative intensity in general among the peaks.
-However, one can still identify differences existing at some frequencies.
-We know that analytically RASCBEC and the conventional method are equivalent.
-We suspect that this difference comes from the finite differences used to compute derivatives numerically, the derivative of the dielectric tensor for the conventional method and the derivative of the BEC for RASCBEC.
-When calculating derivatives, all numerical methods make approximations.
-In solids, these approximations are likely more reliable than in molecules.
-In molecules, some modes may have substantially large vibrations, and anharmonic effects may become large.
-However, even when there is strong anharmonicity, we can choose the electric field strength such that response to the electric field is still approximately linear.
-We see this explicitly in Figures~\ref{fig:p1} and \ref{fig:p2} when the electric field becomes large.
+As depicted in Figure~\ref{fig:fer}, the red and green curves represent the Raman spectra calculated using RASCBEC.
+The red curve is obtained using PBE+$U$ to compute the BEC, while the green curve employs a hybrid functional.
+In both cases, an electric field of $E = 0.05 \eVAA$ is applied, and the intensities of these two spectra are normalized using the same factor for comparison with the Raman spectrum calculated through Phonopy-Spectroscopy, which is presented by the blue dashed curve.
+It is evident that all three curves share common peak features, including the phonon frequencies corresponding to each peak and the relative intensities among the peaks.
+However, there are still discernible differences at specific frequencies.
+These differences likely stem from the approximations made when computing derivatives numerically, whether the derivative of the dielectric tensor in the conventional method or the derivative of the BEC in RASCBEC.
+When calculating derivatives, all numerical methods involve some degree of approximation.
+In the context of solids, these approximations tend to be more reliable than in molecules.
+In molecules, certain vibrational modes can exhibit large vibrations, and anharmonic effects may become more pronounced.
+Nonetheless, even in the presence of strong anharmonicity, one can select an electric field strength such that the response to the electric field remains approximately linear.
+This linearity is evident in Figures~\ref{fig:p1} and \ref{fig:p2}, where the effects of the electric field are more pronounced as the field strength increases.